sg0703/Weather-React-Update/README.md

 ![Screenshot](readme/screenshot.png)

+## Deployed

+See the deployed version on my portfolio site [here](https://samgates.io/projects/weather-app/).

 ## Install and Test

 Download the repo, get your API key, configure the app to use your API key and try it out.